Skip to main content

 How Do Peptides Directly Influence Cardiac Tissue?

 The benefits of a restored GH/IGF-1 axis are systemic, yet emerging research shows that these peptides may also exert direct effects on the heart and blood vessels.
 Scientists have identified specific receptors for growth hormone secretagogues (GHS) on the heart muscle cells (cardiomyocytes) themselves.
-This finding suggests that these peptides can communicate directly with cardiac tissue, independent of their effect on systemic GH levels.
-This direct communication can have several positive effects.

-Studies in animal models have shown that GHS can have a positive inotropic effect, meaning they can improve the force of the heart’s contractions.
-They can also promote vasodilation, the widening of blood vessels, which helps to and improve blood flow.
+They can also promote vasodilation, the widening of blood vessels, which helps to lower blood pressure and improve blood flow.
 Furthermore, research points toward a cardioprotective role, where these peptides can help protect heart cells from death (apoptosis) during periods of stress, such as an ischemic event (a reduction in blood flow).
 This dual action, both systemic and direct, makes peptide therapy a unique modality for supporting cardiovascular health.

 A Comparative Framework

-To fully appreciate the different philosophies of these two approaches, a direct comparison is useful. are indispensable for managing acute conditions and mitigating high-risk factors.
+To fully appreciate the different philosophies of these two approaches, a direct comparison is useful.
+Traditional therapies are indispensable for managing acute conditions and mitigating high-risk factors.
 Peptide therapies offer a complementary strategy focused on restoring foundational health and improving the body’s own resilience over the long term.
 One approach manages the smoke; the other seeks to address the fire at its source.

 Table 2 ∞ Comparative Framework of Therapeutic Approaches